 For those with the right equipment, camping in Iceland can be a more affordable option for accommodation, especially when seeking adventures outside of the larger cities.
 It’s always best to head to designated camping grounds to ensure you aren’t trespassing on someone’s land.
 For campervans and caravans, this is imperative.
 Leaving no trace is always the policy.

 For tent camping, you can also consider wild camping if your plans are more spontaneous, though it’s important to check that you have permission if required.
-This will depend on if you’re camping on farmland or near a farm, which might be the case without you even realizing it.
+This will depend on whether you’re camping on farmland or near a farm, which might be the case without even realizing it.
 Some farmers will allow you to use a small patch of land for the night, but be aware you must ask for permission and some may ask for a small fee.

-Another flexible and more spontaneous accommodation is your vehicle.
-Should you have rented a car to travel around the country, an excellent way to see everything at your own pace, you can always park up or head to a nearby campsite as the sun sets and get some rest in the warmth of your car or campervan.
+Another flexible and more spontaneous accommodation type is your vehicle.
+Should you have rented a car to travel around the country, an excellent way to see everything at your own pace, you can always head to a nearby campsite as the sun sets and get some rest in the warmth of your car or campervan.